z-tb/dev-docker/README.md

 # Dockerized Dev Environment TEST

-This is an experiment to see how well a dockerized development environment might work.
-The benefits to this:
+This project explores the benefits of using a dockerized development environment.
+The advantages include:

- * **Isolated** - any installed software, or modified resources, are largely limited to the container.
+* **Isolation**: Installed software and modified resources are contained within the Docker container.
- * **Consistency** - The Docker environment is consistent on any machine or OS underlying it
+* **Consistency**: The Docker environment remains consistent across different machines and operating systems.
- * **Reproducibility** - Reproducing the environment only needs a text file
+* **Reproducibility**: Easily reproduce the environment using a text file.
- * **Ease of Setup** - Everything needed to setup the environment can be done once and used by everyone
+* **Ease of Setup**: Set up the environment once and share the configuration with everyone.
- * **Dependency Management** - Applications running in Docker have software fully provisioned for what they need to function
+* **Dependency Management**: Applications running in Docker have all necessary software provisioned for their functionality.
- * **VCS Integration** - The entire environment can be versioned in git for change tracking and collaboration
+* **VCS Integration**: The entire environment can be versioned in git for change tracking and collaboration.
- * **Workstation Stability** - Software installed in the Docker container does not affect the host operating system, or it's installed software
+* **Workstation Stability**: Software installed in the Docker container does not impact the host operating system.
- * **Elevated Access** - Docker provides a viable alternative for obtaining elevated access on a host system for installing application support software.
+* **Elevated Access**: Docker provides an alternative for obtaining elevated access on a host system.

+## Usage

-This project makes use of a volume mount "app" directory.
-This allows for running full capabilities of an IDE on the host system, and writing to a shared location inside the running docker container.
-The application can then be run from inside the docker container where all of the support software is installed.
-Two sample files are included in the app directory.
+This project uses a volume mount "app" directory, enabling the full capabilities of an IDE on the host system while writing to a shared location inside the running Docker container.
+The application can be run within the container, where all supporting software is installed.
+Run `make runm` to volume mount the app directory within the container.

-The app directory has 0777 permissions applied to it so it can be shared with the `tux` user inside the container.
-The Unix UID and GID of the `tux` user could be fiddled with to make them the same as the developer and allow for tighter permissions.
+## Permissions

+If the app directory is created by the user running the docker build, it should be writable by the user in the container as well as user on the host system.
+If you run into odd permission issues for some reason, you may need to experiment with the permissions.

+## Customization

-## etc/bashrc-addition
+### etc/bashrc-addition

-The file etc/bashrc-addition is added to the /etc/bash.bashrc Docker container during build.
-If you have specific aliases, functions or other shell shortcuts you like to use, put them in that file.
+The file `etc/bashrc-addition` is added to the `/etc/bash.bashrc` Docker container during build.
+Customize this file with specific aliases, functions, or other shell shortcuts.

-## requirements.txt
+### requirements.txt

-The file requirements.txt contains the Python dependency packages to install into the Docker container.
+The `requirements.txt` file contains Python dependency packages to install into the Docker container.
+Other languages and dependency conventions could certainly be implemented instead.
+## Dockerfile

 The Dockerfile sets up a lightweight Python development environment based on the official Ubuntu 3.8-slim-buster image.
-The environment includes a non-root user named `tux` for development use, and sudo access for elevating to install software or other management needs.
+The environment includes a non-root user for development use and sudo access for elevating to install software or other management needs.

-## Dockerfile

-- Creates a non-root user (`tux`) with `/bin/bash` as the default shell.
+- Creates a non-root user with `/bin/bash` as the default shell using the UID and GID of the user running the build.
-- Grants sudo access to the `tux` user.
+- Grants sudo access to the user.
 - Copies custom additions to `bash.bashrc` into the image.
 - Sets the working directory to `/app`.
 - Installs Python dependencies listed in `requirements.txt` using pip3.
 - Updates and upgrades the system packages.
 - Installs support packages such as sudo, net-tools, vim, nano, zsh, and git.
-- Adds the `tux` user to the sudoers group with passwordless sudo access.
+- Adds the user to the sudoers group with passwordless sudo access.
 - Appends custom bash code from `/tmp/bashrc-addition` to `/etc/bash.bashrc`.
-- Switches to the non-root user `tux` for the container shell.
+- Switches to the non-root user for the container shell.
 - Specifies the default command to run when the container starts as `/bin/bash`.

+## Makefile

 A Makefile manages the build and run process.
 This provides simple commands for building, running, and cleaning up the Docker containers and images.

-## Makefile Usage
+### Makefile Usage

 1. **Build Docker Image:**